Massachusetts Incentives Information

 Go to Top

-The purpose of the Workforce Training Fund (WTF) is to provide resources to Massachusetts businesses and workers to train current and newly hired employees.
-Depending on the business, funding is available in one of three categories.
+The purpose of the Workforce Training Fund Programs (WTFP) is to provide resources to Massachusetts businesses and workers to train current and newly hired employees.

 Go to Top